betidestudio/EIKDocs-Raw/Authentication/Steam.md

 Steam ID 480 cannot be used anymore.
 You require to pay Steam Direct Fee to be able to use Steam Login !!!

-1. Go to [Dev Portal](https://dev.epicgames.com/portal/en-US/) and then to Product Settings of the product/game you are using.
+1. Go to your EOS [Dev Portal](https://dev.epicgames.com/portal/en-US/) and then to Product Settings of the product/game you are using.

 ![](/static/image.png)